 Eddie Carrillo is from San Diego, California.
 His mom is American and his dad is Mexican, and he spent a short time in Mexico as a young child before moving back to California.
 He got his bachelor’s degree in Economics from U.C.
 San Diego, where he also ran cross country and track & field competitively for the NCAA teams.
 He’s now studying the Master in Digital Marketing at HST, and he’s also a coordinator for IE’s Out & Allies Club.

 Everyone is talking about technology and innovation.
 About digitalization.
-About being future-minded and data-driven.
+Being future-minded and data-driven.
 We’re also talking about corporate social responsibility, sustainability, and the value of diversity.
 I knew I needed to take steps in the same direction that the world was walking, and I wanted to start moving quickly.
 Last year, I figured out how.

 But this was the decision that led to discovery; and the one that is allowing me to take steps in the direction I want to go.
 This decision led to IE School of Human Sciences & Technology.